hergin/CapstoneProjectTemplate/Documentation/Development.md

 If you recieve an error regarding building the wheels of MySQL Client, attempt to install [MariaDB Connector](https://mariadb.com/downloads/connectors/), product C Connector and latest version.
 After installing, copy bin, lib, and include folders of the install to a new folder that you will make called mariadb-connector in the root level of the C: Drive.

-The database can be initialized in the dev environment by running the commands `flask db migrate` then `flask db upgrade` which with use the `flask-migrate` package to automatically create the database schema defined by `Models` in the api code.
+The database can be initialized by running the commands `flask db migrate` then `flask db upgrade` in the command line in the Backend folder which use the `flask-migrate` package to automatically create the database schema defined by `Models` in the api code.

 The file structure for the project is as follows:
 ```